Just a Great Focaccia

 • Preheat oven to 445°

-• Oil completely your 9 x 13 baking pan.
+• Oil your 9 x 13 baking pan completely.
+(In addition, you can place a piece of parchment paper on the bottom of the pan if you want to ensure that your bread does not stick to the bottom when you try to pull the bread out of the pan.)
 Transfer the dough from the fridge to the pan.
 Let the dough rest and proof until it almost doubles in size.
+That could take 2 to 4 hours

 • Bake bread at 445° for about 20 – 25 minutes.
 Bread will be done when the internal temperature of the bread is between 190° and 210°.